Jubijub/arch-config/README.md

 ### kitty.conf

 Config file for kitty term emulator.
-Configures colors to match One Dark theme and font to use ligature font Fira Code.
+Configures colors to match One Dark theme and font to use ligature font Jetbrains Mono.

 ### locale.conf

-locale.conf file setting en-US as lang, and en-GB as a locale.
+locale.conf file setting en-US as lang, and fr_CH as a locale.

-### settings.json

-Visual Studio Code main config file

-* Still a work in progress

-## nerd-fonts-1.2

-My home made Arch package to install a selection of monospaced fonts with [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) patches.
-Arch provides `2.0.0` versions of these fonts, but nerd fonts `2.0.0` has an [issue with monospaced fonts](https://github.com/ryanoasis/nerd-fonts/issues/323) (workaround to use `1.2.0` is described in [`#270`](https://github.com/ryanoasis/nerd-fonts/issues/270)), that make them unrecognized by software that use those fonts (Konsole, Visual Studio Code, Kitty, etc...).
-`1.2.0` is the previous version, and works just fine.
-I don't publish it in AUR because I am not sure how this would work with `2.0.0` versions of these fonts.

-Download the package locally, and install with `sudo pacman -U [package name]`

 ## Scripts